orion-project/rezonator2/img/matrix/README.md

 Formula images exported via print-screen at scale **150%**.

 ## `*.svg`
 *Inkscape* drawings for elements.
 These are used when additional stuff is needed to hint formula parameters.
-In general drawings are in `../elems` directory.
+In general, drawings are in `../elems` directory.

 ## `*.xcf`
 *GIMP* files defining layout of drawings and formulas.